 - OTC Clearing Hong Kong Limited (OTC Clear) is a Hong Kong-incorporated subsidiary of Hong Kong Exchanges and Clearing Limited (HKEX) and commenced operations in November 2013.
-HKEX holds 75.96% of the issued share capital of OTC Clear and has 100% of the voting rights.
-12 other financial institutions (the Non-Voting Ordinary Shareholders) own, in aggregate, the remaining 24.04% issued share capital and they are or intend to be OTC Clear Clearing Members. - 2.
-OTC Clear was established for the purpose of providing clearing services for over-the-counter (OTC) derivatives as a central counterparty (CCP).
+HKEX holds 82.70% of the issued share capital of OTC Clear and has 100% of the voting rights.
+Twelve other financial institutions (the Non-Voting Ordinary Shareholders) own, in aggregate, the remaining 17.30% issued share capital and they are or intend to be OTC Clear Clearing Members. - OTC Clear was established for the purpose of providing clearing services for over-the-counter (OTC) derivatives as a central counterparty (CCP).
 OTC Clear is recognised by the Securities and Futures Commission (the SFC), Hong Kong's statutory regulator for the securities and futures markets, under Section 37(1) of the Securities and Futures Ordinance (Cap.
 571 of the Laws of Hong Kong) (SFO) as a recognised clearing house (RCH), and designated as a CCP for the purposes of Part IIA of the SFO in respect of certain OTC derivative products.
-In addition, OTC Clear is a designated CCP for the purposes of mandatory clearing of certain classes of OTC derivative products under Part IIA of the SFO. - 3.
-OTC Clear is recognised as a third country central counterparty (TCCCP), by the European Securities and Markets Authority, which allows clearing houses located outside the European Union to offer clearing services to certain European financial institutions.
-In addition, OTC Clear also obtains order of exemption from registration as a Derivatives Clearing Organization (Exempted DCO status) from the US Commodity Futures Trading Commission that allows it to provide clearing for proprietary positions for US persons.
-OTC Clear is also recognised as a prescribed facility under the regime for mandatory central clearing of OTC derivatives in Australia. - 4.
-Currently, OTC Clear provides inter-dealer clearing services and Client Clearing Services for interest rate swaps1 and non-deliverable currency forwards.
-It accepts Clearing Members who are either banking institutions (Authorised Institutions) licensed by the Hong Kong Monetary Authority (HKMA) Hong Kong's banking regulator, or corporations licensed by the SFC (Licensed Corporations). - 5.
-As an RCH, OTC Clear is required at all times to comply with its statutory duties under the SFO.
-In August 2013, the SFC published guidelines requiring RCHs to observe on an ongoing basis the Principles for Financial Market Infrastructures (the PFMI) published by the Committee on Payments and Market Infrastructure (CPMI) and the International Organization of Securities Commissions (IOSCO) in April 2012, to the extent that these apply to CCPs.
-The SFC's recognition of OTC Clear as an RCH was on the basis of its assessment of OTC Clear's compliance with the PFMI.
+In addition, OTC Clear is a designated CCP for the purposes of mandatory clearing of certain classes of OTC derivative products under Part IIIA of the SFO. - OTC Clear is recognised as a third-country central counterparty, by the European Securities and Markets Authority (ESMA), which allows clearing houses located outside the European Union to offer clearing services to certain European financial institutions.
+OTC Clear obtained an order of exemption from registration as a Derivatives Clearing Organization (Exempted DCO) from the US Commodity Futures Trading Commission (CFTC) that allows it to provide clearing for proprietary positions for US persons.
+OTC Clear is recognised as a prescribed facility under the regime for mandatory central clearing of OTC derivatives in Australia.
+OTC Clear has been granted a Foreign Financial Instruments Clearing Organization License from the Financial Services Agency of Japan.
+OTC Clear is recognised as a Recognised Clearing House under section 51(2) of the Securities and Futures Act of Singapore1.
+OTC Clear also entered the interim list of third-country CCPs under the Temporary Recognition Regime of the United Kingdom (UK), which enables OTC Clear to provide clearing services and activities in the UK. - 4 Currently, OTC Clear provides inter-dealer clearing services and Client Clearing Services for interest rate swaps2, non-deliverable currency forwards and Deliverable FX.
+It accepts Clearing Members who are either banking institutions (Authorised Institutions) licensed